A new cruise offering from Smithsonian Journeys and PONANT

 Day 8 — Syracuse and Ortigia, Sicily

 Your final stop is Syracuse, an ancient city once so powerful it rivaled Athens and Rome.
 Follow in the steps of Aeschylus and Archimedes as you explore the archaeological park, which includes a Greek theater and one of the world’s largest Roman amphitheaters.
 Enter the Ear of Dionysius cave and and see the extraordinary collections of the Paolo Orsi Archaeological Museum.
 Instead, choose to discover stunning churches and palaces in the 5th-century town of Noto, a gem of Sicilian baroque architecture and a World Heritage site.
-Or immerse yourself in the charms of Ortigia on a half-day excursion to this World Heritage-listed island.
+In the afternoon immerse yourself in the charms of Ortigia on an excursion to this World Heritage-listed island.
 Delve into the island’s mythology and history as you explore its temples and piazzas, and stroll through the local market to get a glimpse of everyday life.
 (B,L,D)

 Day 9 — Depart from Valletta, Malta